-A total of three avoidance zones were mapped, with a total area of 9420.55 m.
+A total of three avoidance zones were mapped, with a total area of 9420.55 m2.
 These areas, named E2, E4 and E5, were clearly demarcated, marked and identified to ensure that they are not disturbed during the work.
 The mapping of the natural habitats to be spared has been successfully completed.
 The location and characteristics of these habitats are now available as map data.
-In addition, the land use in the Pa3 retention basin has also been mapped.
+In addition, the land use in the Pa3 basin has also been mapped.

-Figure 2: Final mapping of natural habitats (on the left) and that of occupations (on the right) to be spared on the Pa3 retention basin.
+Figure 2 : Final mapping of natural habitats (left) and that of occupations (right) to be spared.